Nerd-coderZero/Child_Adult_Detection/README.md

 3. Download and set up models:

 Object Detection Model: Place the TensorFlow object detection model in the appropriate directory (ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8/saved_model).
-Child/Adult Classification Model: Ensure the child_adult_model.h5 file is available in the project root directory.
+Child/Adult Classification Model: Ensure the best_model.pth file is available in the project root directory.

-Usage
+## Usage

-Run the script with the sample video:
+Run the script(on cmd/terminal) with the sample videos in same directory(Then chose a no.) :

 python object_detection.py